 (a Green Working Practices Report).

 1.4.
-Within Business Days of receipt of a Green Working Practices Report by the Employer, the Employer shall (acting reasonably) notify the Contractor in writing whether or not it agrees, acting reasonably, with the contents of the Green Working Practices Report, including for the avoidance of doubt, any actions being taken under Clause 1.3.3 if applicable.
+Within Business Days of receipt of a Green Working Practices Report by the Employer, the Employer shall (acting reasonably) notify the Contractor in writing whether or not it agrees with the contents of the Green Working Practices Report, including for the avoidance of doubt, any actions being taken under Clause 1.3.3 if applicable.
 Any such notification shall include reasons for the Employer’s decision in the event that the Employer does not agree with the contents of the Green Working Practices Report.

 2. ALTERNATIVE GREEN WORKING PRACTICES